abhilashmuraleedharan/oai-5g-setup/README.md

 ```
 You should see the `nr-softmodem` and `nr-uesoftmodem` executables after compilation in the `build` directory

+#### Step 5: Validate the setup
-Exit or close the current terminal window.
-Login to the server by opening a fresh terminal session.
+Exit/Close the current terminal session.
+Login to the server again by opening a fresh terminal session.

 The Setup is now ready to do an E2E flow.
-Refer the Testing Steps.txt file for more details.
+The `single-ue-testing.txt` file is a good place to start.

 ### Notes